Founder & Lead Editor

 Design and Build Quality

 Let’s get under the hood.
-The upper of the standard US model is a complex layer cake.
-You usually get a mix of synthetic leather overlays for structure and a mesh base for breathability.
-Honestly, the use of synthetic leather on general releases (GRs) is a point of contention for purists who miss the premium feel of the old days, but it does make the shoe nearly indestructible against daily scuffs.
-The defining features are those TPU (plastic) accents on the eyestays and heel badge—they give the shoe its mechanical, industrial look.
+The upper on the standard US model is a layered build.
+You’ll usually see synthetic leather overlays for structure over a mesh base for breathability.
+Purists debate the synthetic leather on general releases (GRs), but it does make the shoe very resistant to everyday scuffs.
+The signature details are the TPU (plastic) accents on the eyestays and heel badge, which give the 90 its mechanical, industrial look.

 The midsole is where the magic happens.
 It's a dense polyurethane (PU) or EVA foam carrier housing that massive, visible Max Air unit in the heel.
 It's thicker than the Air Max 1, giving you more stack height.

 The outsole is classic Nike: a rubber waffle pattern.
-It’s designed for grip, but let me be real with you—while it’s great on dry asphalt, that hard rubber compound can get surprisingly slick on wet tile or smooth concrete (friction coefficient of 0.33, to be precise).
+It’s meant to grip, but it’s much better on dry asphalt than wet tile or smooth concrete.
+On those slick surfaces, the hard rubber can feel sketchy (friction coefficient of 0.33, to be precise).

 As for durability, these things are tanks.
 The most common issue isn't the upper tearing; it's usually cosmetic, like paint cracking on the midsole after heavy use, or the dreaded "sole separation" if you leave them sitting in a closet for ten years.